n-milutinovic-levi9-com/GildedRose-Refactoring-Kata/scala/REFACTORING.md

 With proper encapsulation and polymorphism we can introduce immutability and have a proper code decomposition.
 The drawback is that we have to convert to and from the public API, but that seems OK.

+## Internal Items classes

+I have decided to use a class hierarchy of `InternalItems`.
+Item processors would provide similar taxonomy, but with so many `item.xxx` prefixes.

+After modelling the `InternalItem`, added unit tests for each type.

+## Extensibility: register converters

+In order to aid clients of this component to use it, we will introduce a converter registry.
+It will hold tuples of (matcher, converter), where the matcher is a predicate matching on item's name and converter is a function converting (DTO) Item to Internal Item.